streamproc/MediaStreamRecorder/README.md

 ## `recorderType`

-You can force StereoAudioRecorder or WhammyRecorder or similar records on Firefox or Edge; even on Chrome and Opera.
+You can force StereoAudioRecorder or WhammyRecorder or similar recorders on Firefox or Edge; even on Chrome and Opera.

 All browsers will be using your specified recorder: